 - Be punctual, confident, smart and make sure to be well prepared!

-If you have a job interview lined up, make sure to ask your university’s career counsellor for more information before going.
+If you have a job interview lined up, make sure to ask your university’s career counselor for more information before going.

 It's who you know, not what you know